 Select the all rooms and save

-Select all blinds by tapping on each room in the list.
+Select all Smart Controller rooms by tapping on it.
+Remeber, they will be all switches because Amazon Alexa doesn't support blinds yet.
 Tap on the Save button to save the group.

 Use the name of the group in the voice command

-Use the command “Turn off” to close the blinds and “Turn on” to open the blinds.
+Use the command “Turn off” to close all blinds and “Turn on” to open them.

 Alexa, turn off all blinds.